 and improve it as a whole (Stormlock

 has been through MANY revisions, people).
 I was first published at college as well, with my short story “URCARU” getting accepted into an annual arts magazine in 2015, where it won the college's fiction writing award.
 I have also

 appeared in other campus publications during my time as a student.

 Slowly but semi-surely, my writing is moving forward.
-My first professional short story sale was with Daily Science Fiction, and most recently I've been published in Perihelion.
-And I'm still working on my books and submitting short stories; prayers and encouragement are always appreciated!
+I'm still working on my books and submitting short stories; prayers and encouragement are always appreciated!